maurov/xraysloth/README.rst

-Sloth is a Python library oriented to X-ray instrumentation/optics and data reduction/analysis for X-ray Absorption Spectroscopy (XAS, XANES/EXAFS), X-ray emission spectrocopy (XES) and Resonant Inelastic X-ray Scattering (RIXS) techniques.
+Sloth is a Python library oriented to X-ray instrumentation/optics and data reduction/analysis for X-ray Absorption Spectroscopy (XAS, XANES/EXAFS), X-ray emission spectroscopy (XES) and Resonant Inelastic X-ray Scattering (RIXS) techniques.

+Sloth is lazy by nature and the main motto is *do not reinvent the Python wheel!*, this nerdy statement wants simply to point out that in the Python open-source ecosystem there are tons of libraries that implements more or less similar things for the simple reason of reducing dependencies... well, here is the contrary!
+Apart few very basic libraries that are required, many other are used randomly in various parts and you will discover them by usage, so I strongly encourage to read the code and the work-in-progress documentation.

-**WARNING** In the current status, the library is not stable enough to be used in production environments.
-It performs as a partial random snapshot of daily research in X-ray instrumentation and still-to-implement ideas (mainly due to lack of time).
+.. warning:: In the current status, the library is not stable enough to be used in production environments.
+This is simply due to the fact that there is one developer for a single user, that is, myself!.
+For this reason, the library performs as a partial random snapshot of daily work/research in X-ray instrumentation and still-to-implement ideas (mainly due to lack of time).
 Feel free to use/hack it and do not hesitate to drop me a line if you find them useful.
+This will force me to stabilize the project.
 Furthermore, I appreciate if you could report bugs, enhancements or comments directly in `Github Issues
 <https://github.com/maurov/xraysloth/issues>`_

+Finally, before going deep into the code, I recommend visiting the `Sloth appreciation society <http://www.slothville.com/>`_ and I acknowledge them for inspiring the logo.

 Resources
 ---------